kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 Note that you don't need to specify the task type.
 PQL automatically detects it based on whether you're predicting a condition (binary), categories (multi-class), numbers (regression), or ranked lists (recommendation).

-## Best-Practices
+## Best Practices

-- Use target filters to filter which events to aggregate
+- Use target filters to filter which events to aggregate.
-- Use entity filter to filter which historical examples to learn from
+- Use entity filter to filter which historical examples to learn from.
-- Make sure to include temporal entity filters in zero-valued aggregations such as `SUM` or `COUNT`
+- Make sure to include temporal entity filters in zero-valued aggregations such as `SUM` or `COUNT`.
-- Ensure value formats match column data types in conditions (e.g., `'US'` for strings, `1990-01-01` for dates)
+- Ensure value formats match column data types in conditions (e.g., `'US'` for strings, `1990-01-01` for dates).
 - It might be non-trivial to pick appropriate `<start_offset>` and `<end_offset>` values.
   Choose meaningful time windows that align with domain knowledge and account for event frequency.
   For example, in an e-commerce dataset, predicting churn based on the next seven days might be unrealistic.
   Play around with different time windows and see how it affects the prediction.
+- Analyze the label distribution of in-context learning examples in the `predict` and `evaluate` tool logs to understand if your query needs any adjustments, e.g., more or less strict temporal entity filters.
+- Take the label distribution of the predictive query into account when analyzing output metrics of the `evaluate` tool.
-- When running a predictive query via `predict` or `evaluate` tools, use `run_mode="fast"` for initial exploration, reserve `run_mode="best"` for final production queries
+- When running a predictive query via `predict` or `evaluate` tools, use `run_mode="fast"` for initial exploration, and reserve `run_mode="best"` for final production queries.
 - The entity IDs in the `evaluate` tool have no impact on the output metrics.
   Instead, a number of test entities with known historical ground-truth labels will be sampled for evaluation.
 - Choose anchor times that represent realistic prediction scenarios.
   Use `anchor_time='entity'` for static predictions to prevent temporal leakage if entities denote temporal facts.
-- Tune the `max_pq_iterations` argument if you see that the model fails to find sufficient number of in-context examples w.r.t. the `run_mode`, i.e. 1000 for `'fast'`, 5000 for `'normal'` and 10000 for `'best'`
+- Tune the `max_pq_iterations` argument if you see that the model fails to find sufficient number of in-context examples w.r.t. the `run_mode`, i.e. 1000 for `'fast'`, 5000 for `'normal'` and 10000 for `'best'`.

+## Common Mistakes

+- Ensure that `<start_offset>` is always less than `<end_offset>`.
+- Ensure that `<end_offset>` is less than or equal to `0` in temporal entity filters.
+- PQL doesn't support arithmetic operations.
+- PQL is not SQL - use only supported operators and conditions.
+- `SUM` and `COUNT` queries without temporal entity filters include inactive/irrelevant examples.
+  Always use temporal entity filters with `SUM` and `COUNT` to focus on relevant examples.
+- Incorrect semantic types may lead to wrong task formulations.
+  Carefully review and correct semantic types during graph setup.
+- `LIST_DISTINCT` only works on foreign key columns.

 ## Examples